Life Insurance for Axid users.

-Yes, in most cases individuals who have been prescribed Axid can and often will be able to qualify for a traditional term or whole life insurance policy.
-Now this does not mean that an insurance company won’t be interested in the fact that you have been prescribed Axid, and this does not mean that they may not have some additional questions for you prior to making a decision about your life insurance application.
+Yes, in most cases, individuals who have been prescribed Axid can and often will be able to qualify for a traditional term or whole life insurance policy.
+Now, this does not mean that an insurance company won’t be interested in the fact that you have been prescribed Axid, and this does not mean that they may not have some additional questions for you before making a decision about your life insurance application.
 It just means that having been prescribed Axid won’t automatically mean that you’re going to be discriminated against.

 Why do life insurance companies care if I’ve been prescribed Axid?